 - Preheat the oven to 356F/180C

 - Fill the pasta shells with the spinach and ricotta mixture.
+Each shell will take about two teaspoons full.
 Be careful not to overfill the shells.

 - Place the stuffed shells onto the sauce.
-Sprinkle the grated mozzarella over the shells.Loosely cover the dish with tin foil and bake in the oven for 20 minutes.
-Remove the foil then bake for another 10 minutes.
+Sprinkle the grated mozzarella and a little grated pecorino over the shells.Bake uncovered in the oven for 30 minutes.

-- Remove from the oven and top with a sprinkling of grated veggie parmesan and scatter a couple of extra basil leaves on top.
+- Remove from the oven, leave to cool slightly before serving.Top with a sprinkling of grated pecorino and scatter a couple of extra basil leaves on top.

-- Pasta Shells - Use the giant shells, cook them for 5 minutes less than the packet cooking times.
+- Pasta Shells - Use giant shells, cook them for 5 minutes less than the packet cooking times.
+Drain and rinse them under a running cold tap.
+This will cool them so they are easier to handle.

 - Ricotta - Look for good quality ricotta, some cheaper brands can be very grainy to bear that in mind.